sermant-io/Sermant-website/docs/en/document/plugin/registry/dubbo-registry-migiration.md

 Notice: To facilitate the test, the Dubbo registration function is enabled in -Dservicecomb.service.enableDubboRegister=true mode.
 If the Dubbo registration function is enabled in other modes, you do not need to add this parameter.
 In addition, to solve the port conflict problem when two providers are started on the same server, you need to add the -Dserver.port=48021 -Ddubbo.protocol.port=48821 parameter.
 If the two providers are on different servers, you do not need to add this parameter.

 Please replace `${path}` with the Sermant project path, replace x.x.x with the actual Sermant version number, and appName with the application name in the agent startup parameter, which is irrelevant to the registration parameter.
 The directory for running the command must be the directory where the JAR package of the demo application is located.

-Startup parameters can referring to the [entry module](../../document/UserGuide/entrance.md#startup-parameters).

 - Test